afreeorange/wiki.nikhil.io.articles/PiHole Notes.md

 ## Using PiHole Locally on macOS

 This is for M-Series macs.
-Use [UTM](https://mac.getutm.app/) to boot up [the `aarch64` ISO of Alpine Linux](https://www.alpinelinux.org/downloads/) on a VM with 256GB memory and 2GB disk space and _shared networking_ (I used `alpine-standard-3.24.1-aarch64.iso`.)
+Use [UTM](https://mac.getutm.app/) to boot up [the `aarch64` ISO of Alpine Linux](https://www.alpinelinux.org/downloads/) on a VM with 256MB memory and 2GB disk space and _shared networking_ (I used `alpine-standard-3.24.1-aarch64.iso`.)
 Setting all this up weighed in at around 550MB.

-**NOTE**: Setting this to lower memory leads to weirdness.
+**NOTE**: Lowering memory any further leads to weirdness.
 You either won't be able to get past the UEFI boot menu or will see this:

 ```
 error: